 Post-trade Early termination

 An existing repo trade can be terminated early by either of the trading parties using TradeCaptureReport(35=AE) message.
+For early termination, use TradeContinuation(1937)=31 (Early termination) along with termination date in TerminationDate(2878) and reason behind termination in TradeContinuationText(2374).

-Figure 4: Early termination of an existing repo trade
+Figure 5: Early termination of an existing repo trade